• Skip to primary navigation

 Japanese cabbage pancakes:

-• Thinly slice the green onions.
-Set aside about ¼ of the green onions, preferably more green parts, for sprinkling over the okonomiyaki later.
+• Prepare vegetables: Shred the cabbage with a mandoline slicer or large chef's knife and grate the carrots on the large whole of the box grater.
+Set aside.
+Thinly slice the green onions.
+Set aside about ยผ of the green onions, preferably more green parts, for sprinkling over the okonomiyaki later.

-• In a large bowl, whisk together the eggs, dashi or water, soy sauce, and salt together.
+• Okonomiyaki batter: In a large bowl, whisk the eggs, dashi or water, soy sauce, and salt together.
 Slowly add the flour and whisk to obtain a thick, smooth batter.

 • Stir in the vegetables.

-• Add about 1 cup of batter to the pan and press with a spoon to form a circle of about 15 cm/ 6 inches diameter and about 1.2 cm/ ½ inch thick.
+• Add batter to pan: Heat about ยฝ tablespoon of the oil in the skillet.
+Add about 1 cup of batter to the pan and press with a spoon to form a circle about 6 inches/ 15 cm in diameter and about ยฝ inch/ 1.2 cm thick.

 • Cover the pancake with some bacon slices, as much as needed to cover the okonomiyaki, depends on the size of the bacon slices.

-• When all the Japanese cabbage pancakes are cooked, brush them with okonomiyaki sauce.
+• Serve okonomiyaki: When all the Japanese cabbage pancakes are cooked, brush them with okonomiyaki sauce.
 Drizzle with the Japanese mayonnaise.
-Sprinkle with the remaining green onions and with sesame seeds and serve.
+Sprinkle with the remaining green onions and sesame seeds, and serve.

 Notes

-I needed about 18 bacon slices (2 packs, each weighing 100 g/ 3.5 oz) for the okonomiyaki.
-German bacon is extremely thinly sliced and very narrow, so that is why I needed 18 slices.
+3. Bacon: I needed about 18 very thin and narrow bacon slices (2 packs, each weighing 3.5 oz/ 100 g) for the okonomiyaki.
 Use as much thinly sliced bacon to cover the pancake as needed.

 Nutrition